FunkinCrew/funkBlog/content/privacy/_index.md

 11. CONTACT US

-If you have any questions about our Privacy Policy or information practices, please feel free to contact us at our designated request address: support@funkin.me
+If you have any questions about our Privacy Policy or information practices, please feel free to contact us at our designated request address: <a href="mailto:support\@funkin.me">support\@funkin.me</a>